sposetti/TestDocs/prerequisites.md

 4. Download Oracle JDK.

-Browse to the following location: Download JDK 1.6 update 31 and accept the license agreement.

-• For Red Hat compatible systems, download the 64-bit JDK (jdk-6u31-linux-x64.bin).
+    For Red Hat and CentOS compatible systems, download the 64-bit JDK (jdk-6u31-linux-x64.bin).
 Optionally, download the 32-bit JDK (jdk-6u31-linux-i586.bin).Note that you can install 32-bit JDK only on the DataNodes and the TaskTrackers.

-• For SUSE systems, download the 64-bit JDK (jdk-6u31-linux-x64.bin).
+    For SUSE systems, download the 64-bit JDK (jdk-6u31-linux-x64.bin).

-5. Install the JDK.

-• Change directory to the location where you have copied the JDK installer binary (for exam­ple: /usr/jdk1.6.0.31).
+5. Change directory to the location where you have copied the JDK installer binary (for exam­ple: /usr/jdk1.6.0.31).

-• Install JDK.

         ./jdk-6u31-linux-x64.bin -noregister

-• Optionally, to install 32-bit JDK on DataNodes and TaskTrackers, execute the following com­mand:
+6. Optionally, to install 32-bit JDK on DataNodes and TaskTrackers, execute the following com­mand:

         ./jdk-6u31-linux-i586.bin -noregister

-• Create the symbolic links (symlinks).
+7. Create the symbolic links (symlinks).

         mkdir /usr/java
         ln -s /usr/jdk1.6.0_31/jdk1.6.0_31 /usr/java/default